gravitational/teleport/assets/loadtest/control-plane/README.md

 ### Database access

 You can also deploy database access agents.
-To setup the databases ready for testing check the `databases` folder.
+To setup the databases prior to testing check the `databases` folder.

 With the infrastructure in place, you can deploy the agents with